walidboughdiri/mf-maestro/README.md

 	- ...args : has many args as you want.
 	            They will be passed to the listeners "as is".
 	            It's like a payload for your events.
+	            MfMaestro automatically adds the groupRef as last arg sent to callbacks.

 You can view some examples [in the micro app 2 demo code](https://github.com/calions-app/mf-maestro/blob/master/test/public/assets/micro-app-2/app.js).